lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 ```

 ## Discussion

+_Nostoc azollae_ main symbiont of _Azolla_
+ * cap exchange experiments

+Symbiosis co-evolution.
+How does _N. azollae_ compare to other known examples.
+ * Exception in Li et al tree?
+   - compare to chloroplast, how about mitochondrium?
+ * Common introduction in the genus.

+ * Symbiosis bottleneck, did this occur in _Azolla's_  main symbiont?
+At what stage in the symbiosis.

 **Nostoc in the Azolla symbiosis**
 N. azollae rappid introduction and degradation solidified its presence in the Azolla symbiosis.